dcooney/react-a11y-dropdown/README.md

 [Usage Example](https://dcooney.github.io/react-a11y-dropdown/)

 **Important note**: This component does not style the contents of the dropdown.
-It's simply a wrapper for existing components and will inherit application styling.
+It's a wrapper for your existing components and will inherit application styling when required.

 ## Features

 -  Creates a button to toggle the state (open/closed) of the dropdown menu.
--  Adds required aria attributes to the button and dropdown components.
+-  Adds required `aria` attributes to the button and dropdown components.
--  Enables keyboard controls to tab and arrow seemlessly through focusable elements within the dropdown.
+-  Enables keyboard controls to tab and arrow seemlessly through focusable elements within the dropdown component.
+-  Provides `esc` key support for exiting a dropdown.

 ## Install